THE GLUEPOT CONNECTION

-Grateful thanks go to the Rawsthorne Trust and the John Ireland Charitable Trust for their generous financial support of this disc, and to the Alan Bush Music Trust for helping us source music.
-We are also extremely grateful to our producer, Adrian Peacock, and engineer, David Hinitt.
-The recording was made in the church of All Hallows, Gospel Oak.
+Grateful thanks go to the Rawsthorne Trust and the John Ireland Charitable Trust for their generous financial support of this disc, and to the Alan Bush Music Trust for helping us to source music.
+We are also very grateful to our producer, Adrian Peacock, and engineer, David Hinitt.
+The recording was made in the church of All Hallows, Gospel Oak, 21st-23rd July 2017.

 Peter Warlock: The Full Heart